Neem oil: Toxicity

-The ingestion of neem oil is potentially toxic and can cause metabolic acidosis, seizures, kidney failure, encephalopathy and severe brain ischemia in infants and young children.
-Neem oil should not be consumed alone without any other solutions, particularly by pregnant women, women trying to conceive, or children.
+Neem oil appears quite toxic by ingestion and can cause metabolic acidosis, seizures, kidney failure, encephalopathy and severe brain swelling in infants and young children.
+Neem oil is not recommended for use by pregnant women, women who are trying to conceive or are breastfeeding and those under the age of 18.
 It can also be associated with allergic contact dermatitis.

-Resins

-Recently, neem oil has been utilized to prepare various polymeric resins.
-These resins are used to formulate different types of polyurethane coatings.